What is an Outlier in Math? Understanding and Identifying Extreme Values

 Q: Is it always necessary to remove outliers?

-A: No. Removing outliers should be done cautiously and only after careful consideration of their potential causes and implications.
+A: No. On the flip side, removing outliers should be done cautiously and only after careful consideration of their potential causes and implications.
 Sometimes, outliers represent genuine, albeit unusual, events that provide valuable insights.

 Q: What is the best method for identifying outliers?